charlesreid1/riverrun/README.md

 (NaNoGenMo 2016) Dense, incomprehensible Joycean tract that will keep the professors busy for centuries.

+**License:** Riverrun is released under an MIT License.
+It utilizes the [Olipy](https://github.com/leonardr/olipy/blob/master/COPYING) library, which is released under the GNU Public License v3.

 ## Turning Text into Data

 **UlyssesTextToData.py**  - this script processes the Gutenberg Ulysses text